chatopaniagua/MarbleBucketTest/README.md

 1. Using your command line, go to the folder where your generated .exe file are located ("bin/debug" or "bin/release") depending on your configuration.
 2. Run the following command: "MarbleBucketAveragingAPI --console" (IMPORTANT --console at the end).
 That will run the executable and start the server.

-### To install as a program:
-1. Using visual studio, publish the application to your desired path.
-2. Go to the folder where you published the application, and double-click on the installation files.
-3. If prompted to trust the application, click "Yes"
-4. Open the application, which will start the server

 ### As Windows Service:

 1. Open your command line as an administrator.